Jumana-Alsulami1/LED_Brightness-/README.md

 # LED_Brightness-

-In this task, we controlled the brightness of the LED using a potentiometer.
+In this task, we controlled the brightness of the LED using a potentiometer, when you turn the knob the brightness of the led will change.

 Connect the Arduino circuit :